ArielLevovich/CPP_EX1_24/README.md

 - **DFS Execution**: The `dfs()` function is called with the starting vertex 0.
 It recursively visits all vertices that are directly or indirectly connected to vertex 0 by following edges that have non-zero weights in the adjacency matrix.
 - **Connectivity Check**: After the DFS completes, the function checks if all vertices were visited.
 If any vertex was not visited, the function returns `false`, indicating that the graph is not connected.
 Otherwise, it returns `true`.

-This method effectively checks connectivity for both directed and undirected graphs, though for directed graphs, it specifically checks for reachability from the first vertex.

 ---

 #### shortestPath()